-This is in response to a letter dated October 4, 2002, requesting a ruling that A's loss of lawful permanent resident status (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter dated August 1, 2002, requesting a ruling concerning A's loss of lawful permanent resident status (expatriation) and the extent to which gain resulting from the sale of A's U.S. residence may be excluded.
+Additional information was submitted in letters dated November 14, 2002, and January 20 and January 22, 2003.
 The information submitted for consideration is substantially as set forth below.